Y0Coss/docs-fork/pages/account_and_service_management/reversibility/14-reversibility-mdb/guide.en-gb.md

 ---
-title: "Managed Message Broker Product Reversibility Policy"
+title: "Reversibility Policy for the Managed Message Broker product"
 updated: 2025-06-17
 ---